wp-plugins/qtranslate-to-wpml-export/readme.txt

 = Which version of WPML can I use this import with? =

 It's been tested on WPML 2.4.3 and above.
-Previous versions might work, but might have unpreditable behavior.
+Previous versions might work, but might have unpredictable behavior.

 = Do I have to get WPML to use this? =